DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 I run a lot of IoT components in my house - that would be an easy target and super useful for me.
-Included in there would be weather/temperature monitors, power consumption, and EV charging metrics!
+Included in there would be weather/temperature monitors, power consumption, EV charging metrics, and BBQ!!